 RUNNING A GROUP

-Once you’ve got past your first meeting hopefully your will have keen volunteers on board.
-Now is the time to get things started.
+Once you’ve got past your first meeting hopefully your will have keen volunteers on board, now is the time to get things started.
 You should hold your first committee meeting about a week or two after the AGM and start getting things planned.
 Having a successful project or event will add encouragement to the group.
 Be sure to plan something that is easily achievable as nothing is more demoralising than a failure and remaining positive is key to keeping a group successful.

 Ideally you will split up responsibilities amongst the committee and not leave things to individuals to achieve.
 It may be useful to have a support team to help your Secretary organise the Open meetings and think about different themes/activities and speakers to maintain enthusiasm and attendance.

 Other committee members may take on responsibilities for specific tasks or projects either individually or as sub-committees or working groups.
 The key is to find a balance.
 Not to take on too much initially so that you feel overwhelmed but not to take on too little so that people wonder what the group is doing.
-Its is probably useful to draw up a SMART plan for the year with a calendar so people know what is happening.
+It is probably useful to draw up a SMART plan for the year with a calendar so people know what is happening.

 A key role for the committee is to send representatives to the Asset Committee to which the Friends Group belongs.
-This consists of representatives of all the interested parties in the facility which could include tenants (such as cafes or museums), grounds staff, sports clubs etc. They also send representatives to the Lowestoft Town Council Stakeholder Forum which considers overall policies recommendation for the council’s assets.
+This consists of representatives of all the interested parties in the facility which could include tenants (such as cafes or museums), grounds staff, sports clubs etc. They also send representatives to LTC Stakeholder Forum which considers overall policies recommendation for the council’s assets.

-If you have any concerns regarding how the group is running or want fresh ideas then do contact our Facilities Manager or one of the Chairs of the other Friends of groups.
+If you have any concerns regarding how the group is running or want fresh ideas then do contact our Facilities Manager or one of the Chairs of the other ‘Friends of’ groups.

 APPLYING FOR FUNDING